adityamelkote/Capstone-Project/README.md

 Overview:

-Aims to further the UN's 4th Goal: "Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all" in the context of the Data Science course mentioned above.

-Required analysis of historical data set pertaining to the Data Science course to come up with solutions to improve course quality.
+This project aims to outline current problematic trends with the 'Data Science for High School' course administered by Virtual High School and attempts to propose a solution that will remediate the issues, hence improving the quality of education students receive.
+In this context, it aims to further the fourth sustainable development goal laid out by the United Nations: "Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all."

+The dataset was provided for analysis by Virtual High School, the administrator of the course and pertained to the historical data of student performance in the Data Science course.

-Visualizations made in R
+Visualizations were created in R.

-Data Set provided by VHS

-Sentiment Analysis performed with Twitter and AFINN Lists
+Sentiment Analysis performed with Twitter and AFINN Lists.